https://www.freightcenter.com

 Freight Rate Changes Alter Customer Shipping Expectations

-Freight rates are determined using a variety of factors, such as weight, dimensions, type of cargo being shipped, distance the cargo is traveling, and time sensitivity.
+Freight rates are determined using a variety of factors, such as weight, dimensions, type of cargo being shipped, the distance the cargo is traveling, and time sensitivity.
 Along with these factors, freight rates are also impacted and determined by the current state of the logistics industry and capacity demands.
-So, if you’re shipping during a peak shipping season like the holidays, you’re more likely going to pay higher rates due to tightened capacity.
+So, if you’re shipping during a peak shipping season like the holidays, you’re more likely to pay higher rates due to tightened capacity.

 Sometimes, freight rates can change rapidly, depending on what’s happening in the logistics industry.
-For example, capacity tightened significantly during the start of the COVID-19 pandemic because carriers were working hard to keep essential items on the shelves of stores nationwide.
+For example, capacity tightened significantly during the start of the COVID-19 pandemic because carriers were working hard to keep essential items on store shelves nationwide.
 This made it more expensive for business shippers to move their products.
 However, many business shippers were able to keep their goods moving by partnering with a third-party logistics provider (3PL), who has the ability to source capacity and find available lanes for you.

 Unexpected Shipping Delays